 But let’s not forget that most people out there are not very lean or advanced strength trainees.
 So the general population probably can lose fat and build muscle through effective training and nutrition.

 How Most Can Build Muscle and Lose Fat

-If you are interested in learning more about maximizing your muscular potential.
-This book translates the currently available scientific data regarding muscle growth in “Simple English”, so everyone can start implementing an evidence-based approach to training and nutrition.
+Lastly, I want to finish off by mentioning my eBook that goes into how you can maximize your muscular potential.
+This book translates the currently available scientific research regarding muscle growth into “Simple English”, so everyone can start implementing an evidence-based approach to training and nutrition.